Frequently Asked Questions

-How does financial oversight of the Surrey Police Service (SPS) work?
+How does financial oversight of Surrey Police Service (SPS) work?

 As a legislated requirement, the Board has until November 30, 2020 to present a police service budget to the Surrey City Council for consideration.
-The SPS’ financial framework is separate and distinct from the City’s police transition budget, and from the Surrey RCMP’s contract policing budget.
+SPS’ financial framework is separate and distinct from the City’s police transition budget, and from the Surrey RCMP’s contract policing budget.
 The Board is only responsible for the development of the SPS’ budget and will table budgets as per legislation.
 The information contained in those budgets needs to be ratified by City Council before being made public.